October 28, 29, 30, 2022

-Reframing the Ordinary via Zoom, is a seminar-format deep-dive into observation of the ordinary visual world.
+Reframing the Ordinary via Zoom, is a seminar-format deep-dive into observation of the world before our eyes.
 We’ll address the nature of graphic response to the visual moment using drawing and collage to clarify what it means to really pay attention using an improvisational imagination.

 Drawing is the fundamental thought engine of all visual response, yet most of us do not draw in a daily way to solve problems, open doors and pursue visual curiosity.
 We’re devoted to an idea of painting as the path forward but in the most elemental way, painting is drawing and is guided by the choreography of drawing, which at the end of the day is feeling.
 I can’t teach feeling but by way of close looking and paying attention we learn to feel our way through both looking and formulating a response.